zendframework/zend-servicemanager/docs/book/configuring-the-service-manager.md

 - `lazy_services`: configuration for the lazy service proxy manager, and a class map of service:class pairs that will act as lazy services; see the [lazy services documentation](lazy-services.md) for more details.
-- `shared`: associative array that map a service name to a boolean, in order to indicate the service manager if it should cache or not a service created through the `get` method, independent of the `shared_by_default` setting.
+- `shared`: associative array that maps a service name to a boolean, in order to indicate to the service manager whether or not it should cache services it creates via `get` method, independent of the `shared_by_default` setting.
 - `shared_by_default`: boolean that indicates whether services created through the `get` method should be cached.
 This is `true` by default.